 The root meaning of the word Qiyas is measuring or equality.
-It originates fourth source of Islamic law from a verb that means to measure one thing by comparing with another thing that is similar to it.
-It is the legal method which uses human reasoning to comparean existing situation for which legislation already exists.
+It originates the fourth source of Islamic law from a verb that means to measure one thing by comparing it with another thing that is similar to it.
+It is the legal method that uses human reasoning to compare existing situations for which legislation already exists.

 Such resort to reasoning has its origin in the conversation between the Holy Prophet PBUH and Mu’az bin Jabal, on his appointment as the governor of Yemen.

 The Prophet PBUH is reported to have asked him.
 “How are you going to decide cases?”
 Mu’az answered: “By what is in the Book of Allah.”

 The Prophet PBUH then asked: “And if you do not find anything therein to guide you?”
 “I will decide in the way the Prophet has been doing,” he answered.